 The aim of STaRR Emerging Researcher mentored training program is to provide health practitioners with the foundational research skills needed to develop a research translation-focused project (i.e., a project that will develop evidence that will lead to changes in practice or policy, or use existing evidence to change current practice or policy).
 Approximately four hours of additional project work is required each week for the duration of the training program (8 weeks) to develop a research protocol or proposal.
 Participants often need to dedicate time after the program to finalise their protocol or proposal.
 STaRR participants will receive mentoring support and access to just-in-time resources to assist them.

 There will be an opportunity for STaRR participants to apply for grant funding to progress their research idea or translate the findings into practice.

 Who can participate?

-All health practitioners, including clinicians, program managers and health promotion staff working in health service or primary care settings at Western Alliance partner organisations (Barwon Health, Colac Area Health, East Grampians Health Service, Grampians Health, St John of God Healthcare in Ballarat, Geelong and Warrnambool, South West Healthcare, Western District Health Service, Western Victoria PHN) are invited to apply for the STaRR program.
+All health practitioners, including clinicians, program managers and health promotion staff working in health service or primary care settings at Western Alliance partner organisations (Barwon Health, Colac Area Health, East Grampians Health Service, Grampians Health, Portland District Health, South West Healthcare, Western District Health Service, Western Victoria PHN) are invited to apply for the STaRR program.
 We encourage those with limited or no prior research experience to apply.
 Western Alliance covers the cost of the training program, so you do not need to pay to participate.

-The training will comprise of three workshops (two 6-hour and one 4-hour workshop) that will be facilitated online.
+The training comprises three workshops (two 6-hour and one 4-hour workshop) that will be facilitated online.
 The workshops will be underpinned by the principles of research translation and will cover the following broad topics: